How is the course structured and graded?

 Silver step is achievable at Entry 1 or 2.
 Students complete two x Component 1; the Spoken Language task comprises of a recorded group discussion, with appropriate responses awarded marks.
 Reading entails three x linked transactional texts.
 Writing one piece of transactional writing.
 One x Component 2 = two literary texts and one piece of creative writing.
 Each component carries 60 marks (180 altogether).

 Gold step is at Entry Level 3 and is a pass or fail.
 Component balance is as for Silver level.
-The group discussion is followed with individual presentations/ responding to questions and feedback.
+The group discussion is followed with individual presentations/responding to questions and feedback.
 There are three linked reading tasks, with short form questions.
 One extended writing task completes the requirement of Component 1.
 Component 2 comprises of two linked literary texts from 19th, 20th and 21st centuries for reading and one extended piece of creative writing.
 180 marks are available as for Silver level.
+All components are attempted in Controlled Assessment (examination) conditions, in a classroom setting.

 Will this course be suitable for me?